Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Bayesian Instrumental Variable Causal Forest

 This paper contributes to the causal inference literature by establishing a novel machine learning approach for the estimation of conditional causal effects in the presence of an irregular assignment mechanism.

 We follow the standard notation of the Rubin's causal model \citep{rubin1974estimating, rubin1978bayesian, imbens2015causal}.
-Given a set of $N$ units, indexed by $i=1,...,N$, we denote with $Y_i$ a generic outcome variable, with $W_i$ a binary treatment indicator, with $\mathbf{X}$ a $N\times P$ matrix of $P$ control variables, { and with $\bX_i$ the $i$-th $P$-dimensional row vector of covariates}.
+Given a set of $N$ units, indexed by $i=1,...,N$, we denote with $Y_i$ a generic outcome variable, with $W_i$ a binary treatment indicator, with $\mathbf{X}$ a $N\times P$ matrix of $P$ control variables, and with $\bX_i$ the $i$-th $P$-dimensional row vector of covariates.
 Given the Stable Unit Treatment Value Assumption (SUTVA), that excludes interference between the treatment assigned to one unit and the potential outcomes of another \citep{rubin1986comment}, we can postulate the existence of a pair of potential outcomes: $Y_i(W_i)$.
-Specifically, the potential outcome for a unit $i$ if assigned to the treatment is $Y_i(W_i=1) = Y_i(1)$, and the potential outcome if assigned to the control is $Y_i(W_i=0) = Y_i(0)$.
 We cannot observe for the same unit both the potential outcomes at the same time.
 However, we observe the potential outcome that corresponds to the assigned treatment: $Y_i^{obs} = Y_i(1) W_i + Y_i(0)(1-W_i)$.
 In order to draw proper causal inference in observational studies researchers need to assume \textit{strong ignorability} to hold.
 This assumption states that:

 and

 where $\mathcal{X}$ is the features space.
 The first assumption (\textit{unconfoundedness}) rules out the presence of unmeasured confounders while the second condition (\textit{common support}) needs to be invoked to be able to estimate the unbiased treatment effect on all the support of the covariates space.
 If these two conditions hold, we are in the presence of the so-called \textit{regular assignment mechanism} \citep{imbens2015causal}.
 In such a scenario the Average Treatment Effect (ATE) can be expressed as: